The 11 Best Road Bikes Under $5000 for Men & Women

 Helios’ geometry is not as aggressive, considering it’s a performance bike, making it more suitable for less flexible riders.

-It’s also one of the few bikes in this price range with a full Shimano Ultegra Di2 R9100 2x12spd (!) groupset.
+It’s also among the few bikes in this price range with a full Shimano Ultegra Di2 R9100 2x12spd (!) groupset.

 A8X also has a fully integrated cable routing.
-This feature became a standard in this price range recently.
+This feature has recently become a standard in this price range.

-One of the weaknesses of this bike is the Entity WR5 Carbon Disc wheelset.
+One of this bike’s weaknesses is the Entity WR5 Carbon Disc wheelset.
 I couldn’t find much information about it.

-However, thanks to the low price of this bike, you can sell them and replace them with one of these Chinese carbon road bike wheels, for example.
+However, thanks to the low price of this bike, you can sell its wheels and replace them with one of these Chinese carbon road bike wheels, for example.

 Another question mark is the aerodynamics.
 Polygon has not released any data.
 The frame also doesn’t look as fast as, say, the Cannondale SystemSix and similar high-end aero bikes.